Discover the magic of the best preserved medieval town in Northern Europe.

 At the end of the tour, your guide will leave you with simple directions back to the cruise port which is about a 20 minute walk from the old town as well as suggest the best places to experience local food and buy authentic handicrafts.

-Enjoy the rest of your day to do more sightseeing, shopping and dining before returning to ship.
+Enjoy the rest of your day to do more sightseeing, shopping and dining before returning to port or hotel.

 Reviews of our tours